- Posing at Eric Morecambe’s statue on Morecambe seafront

-After an early breakfast we make our way by minibus to Morecambe (approx 2 hours 45 min) to the start of the Way of the Roses.
+After breakfast we make our way by minibus to Morecambe (approx 1 hour) to the start of the Way of the Roses.
 We soon leave the sweep of Morecambe seafront and its promenade and begin our way eastwards on traffic-free cycleways.

 As you would expect, the first few miles are quite flat as we make our way to the vibrant city of Lancaster, a place with a rich industrial and cultural history.
 Following the valley of the River Lune we soon leave Lancaster via the Crook O’Lune viewpoint and head towards the Dales.
 We’ll now be following quiet country lanes as we traverse the Forest of Bowland.
 The cycling gets a bit more challenging now as we start to tackle the hills of the Dales, with stunning views of Ingleborough, Pen-y-Ghent and Whernside, the famous Yorkshire Three Peaks.

 With regular refreshment stops and a buffet style picnic lunch provided, we’ll be suitably refuelled for the day’s big challenge at Far End, where we tackle the climb onto Swarth Moor, the highest point of the day at around 265 metres.
-From here we are rewarded with a downhill alongside the River Ribble to Settle, our final destination for today.
+From here we are rewarded with a downhill alongside the River Ribble back to Settle, where we will spend another night.

 - Meals: Breakfast, lunch